Fusion-Data-Platform/fdf/README.md

 Kevin Tritz<br />
 Howard Yuh

+We welcome your contributions to the FDF project.
+To contribute, please fork the repo and submit pull requests.

-If you want to contribute to the FDF project, please contact David, Kevin, or Howard.
+For more information, please contact David, Kevin, or Howard.

 ##### License: